 The Pakistani rupee (PKR) reversed gains against the US Dollar and posted losses during intraday trade today.

-The Pakistani rupee was largely bearish during the early hours of intraday trade today with the interbank rate losing Rs.
-1 to reach 284 by 11 AM.
-By 13:25 PM, it recovered back to the 283 level and stayed on it.
+The Pakistani rupee was largely bearish during the early hours of intraday trade today with the interbank rate initially losing ~Rs.
+1 to reach 284.75 by 11 AM.
+By 1:25 PM, it recovered back to the 283 level and stayed on it.

 The rupee is down nearly Rs.
-52 since its record-breaking single-day drop of Rs.
-25 in the last week of January and has since then played in mostly red due to immense economic pressure.
-As per exchange rate movements witnessed today, the PKR has declined today, noting another fall and closing near last week’s low of 284.03.
+52 since January 2023.
+As per exchange rate movements witnessed today, the PKR has lost some ground today, noting a drop of 13 paisas.

 The PKR was bearish against most of the other major currencies in the interbank market today.
-It lost nine paisas against the UAE Dirham (AED), 11 paisas against the Saudi Riyal (SAR), 44 paisas against the Euro (EUR), 56 paisas against the Pound Sterling (GBP), and 71 paisas against the Canadian Dollar (CAD).
+It lost three paisas against the Saudi Riyal (SAR), three paisas against the UAE Dirham (AED), 19 paisas against the Canadian Dollar (CAD), Rs.
+1.45 against the Pound Sterling (GBP), and Rs.
+1.59 against the Euro (EUR).

-Conversely, it gained five paisas against the Australian Dollar (AUD) in today’s interbank currency market.
+Conversely, it gained three paisas against the Australian Dollar (AUD) in today’s interbank currency market.